 The most eye-opening statistic about the construction labor shortage comes from the U.S. Chamber of Commerce’s Commercial Construction Index, which found an astonishing 94 percent of construction companies saying they have difficulty finding skilled workers.
 The report also found, "Among the contractors expressing concern about worker skill levels, more than one-third (37 percent) believe the problem has worsened in the last six months, and almost half (47 percent) believe it will continue to worsen in the next six months."

-There are plenty of jobs that need to be filled.
+There are plenty of skilled labor jobs that need to be filled.
 U.S. News and World Report cites statistics from the U.S. Bureau of Labor Statistics, that say the industry needs to hire, on average, 225,000 workers every month.
 A number of issues make it difficult for companies to hire all the workers they want, the article says.
-One is that younger people have been less interested in working in construction that in the past.
+One is that younger people have been less interested in working in construction than in the past.
 Another is that fewer immigrants are coming into the United States — and immigrants make up a significant part of the construction workforce.
 An analysis by Natalia Siniavskaia, the assistant vice president of housing policy research at the National Association of Home Builders found that immigrants make up 30 percent of the construction workforce.
 In some states, including California and Texas, more than 40 percent are immigrants.

 A survey by the Associated General Contractors of America found that 79 percent of construction firms plan to expand their headcount in 2019, but 78 percent “report they are having a hard time filling salaried and hourly craft positions…In addition, 42 percent expect it will continue to be hard to hire in the next 12 months and 26 percent expect that it will become harder to hire in 2019.”